Frequently asked questions #

 in the configuration file you would run:

-$ kosli environment ls --config-file kosli-conf
+$ kosli list environments --config-file kosli-conf

 --config-file